robhinds/food-science-site/recipes/_posts/2021-07-30-how-to-smoke-chicken-wings.md

 how_to_description: How to cook perfect chicken wings hot-and-fast or low and slow!
 how_to_name: How to cook perfect chicken wings
 recipe:
-  servings: Wings for 2-4 people (1 kg chicken wings)
+  servings: Wings for 2-4 people (depending on if they are a side or snack - at least 1 kg chicken wings, probably more!)
   prep: 10 minutes
   cook: 1 - 2 hours
   ingredients_markdown: